PrestaShop/PrestaShop/README.md

 This repository contains the latest version of PrestaShop: version 1.6.
 You can learn more about the new features of this version on [the progress page][1].

 Clicking the "Download ZIP" button from the root of this repository will download the current state of PrestaShop 1.6 -- a branch that is in active development, and ready for production use.
-Note that the ZIP file will not contain the default modules: you need to make a recursive clone using Git in order to downloaded these files too.
+Note that the ZIP file will not contain the default modules: you need to make a recursive clone using Git in order to download these files too.
 See [CONTRIBUTING.md][7] for more information about using Git.

 Server configuration